PaddlePaddle/PaddleSeg/docs/whole_process.md

 ### **3.6 In-depth Exploration of Configuration Files**

-- We just took out a PP-LiteSeg configuration file for everyone to experience how to configure the dataset.
-In this example, all the parameters are placed in a yml file, but the actual PaddleSeg configuration file is for better reuse For compatibility and compatibility, a more coupled design is adopted, that is, a model requires more than two configuration files to achieve.
+- We just came up with a PP-LiteSeg configuration file to give you a brief idea of how to configure the dataset.
+In this example, all parameters are placed in a single yml file, but the actual PaddleSeg configuration file is designed with more coupling for better reuse and compatibility, i.e., more than two configuration files are needed to implement a model.
 Below we will use DeeplabV3p as an example to illustrate the coupling settings of the configuration files.
 - For example, if we want to change the configuration of the deeplabv3p_resnet50_os8_cityscapes_1024x512_80k.yml file, we will find that the file also depends on the (base) cityscapes.yml file.
 At this point, we need to open the cityscapes.yml file synchronously to set the corresponding parameters.

 ![](./images/fig3.png)